Anything.

 First, good on you for terminating that call.
-While it may have obviously been a scam to you and me, I continue to hear that many people fall for it.
+I hear about many people falling for scams like this.

-But the big question is, you let a stranger with malicious intent use your machine remotely.
+You let a stranger with possibly malicious intent use your machine remotely.
 How worried should you be?

 Unfortunately, there’s no clear answer.